schneems/schneems/_posts/2015-11-29-what-is-semver.md

 ---
 layout: post
-title: "Semver for Library Maintainers"
+title: "SemVer for Library Maintainers"
 date: 2015-11-29
 published: true
 author_name: Richard Schneeman
 author_url: https://twitter.com/schneems
 ---

 SemVer is simple.
 Well...until you start publishing libraries, and accidentally break a metric ton of apps on accident.
-While I've never caused any mass scale melt downs, I've made my fair share of screw-ups and I [maintain a few gems] (https://rubygems.org/profiles/schneems) with more than a hundred thousand downloads.
+I've never caused any mass scale melt downs, however I've made my fair share of screw-ups.
+I [maintain gems](https://rubygems.org/profiles/schneems) with over 200 million downloads.
 I wish I had this guide available to me when I first got in the library authorship game.
 Let's take a look at what SemVer is and how to use it as a maintainer.

 ## SemVer is...